120th farmer invests in clean and enough water

 Number 120

-There are many roads that lead to Rome.
+There are many roads that lead to Rome

 Collaboration

-The Noorderzijlvest Water Authority, together with the province of Groningen, is making more than €1 million in subsidies available to farmers so that they can invest in measures to improve the quality of surface water and soil.
+The Noorderzijlvest Water Authority, in collaboration with the province of Groningen, is making over 1 million euros in subsidies available to farmers so they can invest in measures to improve surface water quality and soil quality.
 LTO Noord is responsible for implementing the project.

 Delta Plan for Agricultural Water Management